Jkpgibson/jkpgibson.github.io/README.md

 # jkpgibson.github.io
 It's my website!
 What else is there to say?

 Front page inspired by adriangaw.com
-Much of the styles by stevelosh.com
+Much of the CSS by stevelosh.com

+#TODOs
+- Start writing blog posts
+- Make the resume download with my name in the filename
+- Smooth out some edges
+- Make it look prettier